aiven/devportal/docs/products/kafka/concepts/auth-types.rst

 **PLAIN** relies on a combination of username and password to log in over a TLS connection, meaning that your traffic is encrypted.
-You should not use SASL/PLAIN without TLS, because in this case anyone will be able to read your credentials when you send them.
+To ensure proper security mechanism Aiven does not support using SASL/PLAIN without TLS, because in this case anyone will be able to read your credentials when you send them.

 SASL/SCRAM
 ~~~~~~~~~~